HyunCafe/contribute-practice/README.md

 ## Introduction

-Welcome to a beginner-friendly GitHub repository.
-A great place to start for a first practice contribution!
+Welcome to Your First GitHub Contribution!

-This repo is designed for first-time contributors to get familiar with the process of forking a repo, cloning it to their local machine, making changes, and submitting a pull request.
+This repository is the perfect starting point for those new to coding or open-source contribution.
+Here, you'll get hands-on practice with the basics of GitHub collaboration - from forking and cloning a repository to pushing changes and creating pull requests.

-I've included some simple tasks for you to complete, along with step-by-step instructions on how to submit your changes.

-Whether you're new to programming or just new to open source contributions, this is the perfect place to get started.
-So, fork the repo, clone it, and let's get started! <br><br><br>
+We've prepared a set of straightforward tasks to guide you through each step of the contribution process, complete with detailed instructions.
+Ready to embark on your open-source journey?
+Fork this repository, clone it to your local system, and let's dive in!
+<br><br><br>

 ## Objectives